srobo/docs/kit/wifi.md

 Connecting to Your Robot
 ------------------------

-During the boot process you should notice the green LED on the KCH labelled "WiFi" turn on.
+During the boot process you should notice the green LED on the KCH (the board on top of the Pi) labelled "WiFi" turn on.
 Your robot has now set up its very own WiFi network!
 It will initially have a name starting with `robot-ZZZ` followed by some random numbers.

 You can now connect to your robot in the same way you normally connect to a WiFi network.